Toni Cantó

-Antonio Cantó García del Moral, known as Toni Cantó (born 14 January 1965) is a Spanish actor, current People's Party politician and former Citizens deputy and spokesman, who represented Valencia Province in the Congress of Deputies from 2011 to April 2015 and again from December 2015 until 2021.
+Antonio Cantó García del Moral (born 14 January 1965) is a Spanish actor and former politician who was Citizens deputy and spokesman, representing Valencia Province in the Congress of Deputies from 2011 to April 2015 and again from December 2015 until 2021.

 Biography

 Early life

 Antonio Cantó García del Moral was born on 14 January 1965 in Valencia, son to a physician.
-He worked as model.
+He worked as a model.
 He received training in drama at the Centro Dramático Nacional and, in 1986, he landed a job as TV presenter in La 1 show La tarde.

 Acting career and other appearances

 His debut in a feature film came with a performance in Carlos Romero Marchent's Oficio de muchachos, released in 1986.
 Some of his credits included performances in films such as Pilar Miró's Your Name Poisons My Dreams (1996) and Pedro Almodóvar's All About My Mother (1999).
 A performer in a number of television series in the 1990s (including El destino en sus manos, Entre naranjos and Querido maestro), the breakthrough role bringing him widespread public recognition in Spain was his performance as David Pérez in the sitcom 7 vidas.